aniketchakraborty12/Thryssa/src/content/blogs/More Than Marks — How Web Dev Changed My College Life.md

 ## Humble Beginnings

 I started my college journey in 2021.
-Techno India University, albeit not the most popular institution, promised top-notch education, unparalleled help from faculty members, healthy competition from peers, and renowned placement prowess.
+My (ex) college, albeit not the most popular institution, promised top-notch education, unparalleled help from faculty members, healthy competition from peers, and renowned placement prowess.
 *(Spoiler alert — I was unable to see any of those promises materialize.)*

 ### Healthy Competition...???